 The fermented milk drink became so successful, and demand was steadily increasing that in 1955 Dr. Shirota established Yakult Honsha Ltd., (which literally means Yakult head office) in Tokyo, Japan.
-Simultaneously, the renowned Yakult Central Institute for Microbiological Research (YCIMR) was established in Kyoto.
+Simultaneously, the renowned Yakult Central Institute was established in Kyoto.

 Once Dr. Shirota established the head office, which centralised all business processes, he returned fully to his lifelong passion; Science!
-Up until his death in 1982, Dr.Shirota remained dedicated to science at the Yakult Central Institute for Microbiological Research.
+Up until his death in 1982, Dr.Shirota remained dedicated to science at the Yakult Central Institute.

 Like to know more?